The Whiting approach to

 Absolutely.
 In a motorcycle injury claim, you can seek compensation for medical expenses incurred due to the accident, including hospital bills, surgeries, medications, rehabilitation, and ongoing medical treatments.
 Lost wages compensation covers income you’ve lost due to the injury, considering both the absence from work and potential future earnings if your injury affects your ability to work.
 Pain and suffering compensation acknowledges the physical and emotional anguish caused by the accident and subsequent injuries.
 Jason works diligently to ensure all these forms of compensation are included in your claim, maximizing your chances of receiving fair restitution for the various ways the accident has impacted your life.

 “I understand how insurance adjusters work because I used to be one.
 I also represented insurance companies for many years.
-If you’ve been injured by a driver in southwest Virginia, you deserve a skilled trial lawyer to give you a powerful voice.”
+If you’ve been injured in southwest Virginia, you deserve a skilled trial lawyer to give you a powerful voice.”